Back to Tennessee

 • Removes the option for defendants charged with Class A felonies, Class B felonies, aggravated assault (including against a law enforcement officer or first responder), and felony domestic assault to be released on their own recognizance or unsecured bond.

-• Establishes a presumption that bail must be set at $10,000 or more for defendants charged with the offenses listed in subsection (d)(1) unless the court finds specific reasons why this amount is not necessary.
+• Establishes a presumption that bail must be set at $10,000 or more for defendants charged with the offenses listed in subsection (d)(1) unless the court provides specific written reasons why this amount is not necessary.

 Amendment 1-0 to SB0900

-• Establishes a rebuttable presumption that bail for these offenses should be set at $10,000 or more to ensure the defendant's appearance in court and community safety.
+• Establishes a rebuttable presumption that bail must be set at $10,000 or more for these offenses to ensure the defendant's appearance in court and community safety.

 Bill History